ODBC-ODBC Bridge

 Supported SQL

-ODBC Features
+ODBC features

-Driver specific SQL_IS_POINTER attributes to SQLSetConnectAttr, SQLSetStmtAttr and SQLSetDescField are not supported.
+Driver specific SQL_IS_POINTER attributes to SQLSetConnectAttr, SQLSetStmtAttr, and SQLSetDescField are not supported.
 To our knowledge, no current ODBC drivers have driver-specific pointer attributes.

 • Some repeated calls to SQLBindParameter by the ODBC application are not passed on to the remote ODBC driver.
 This is an optimisation that should have no effect on the ODBC application.

-Thread Safety
+Thread safety

-• Not all versions of Unix operating systems have a thread library (for example, Posix, GNU Threads) or thread-safe runtime C library.
+• Not all versions of UNIX operating systems have a thread library (for example, Posix, GNU Threads) or thread-safe runtime C library.

 Demos

-The Easysoft ODBC-ODBC Bridge (OOB)
+The Easysoft ODBC-ODBC Bridge (ODBC-ODBC Bridge)

 Diagrams